Trade Mission to Canada - 30th May to 2nd June 2017

 - Irish Retail Technologies @ Store 2017 (30th and 31st May) - Participate at Ireland’s exhibitor stand at the Retail Council of Canada’s flagship event – STORE 2017, Canada’s largest industry event for the retail sector, attended by over 2000 senior decision makers.
 The conference programme includes thought leaders from leading retail organisations across Canada and the US.

-- Ireland Canada Business Breakfast, Toronto (31st May) – Attended by Minister for Jobs, Enterprise and Innovation and co-hosted with Ireland Canada Chamber of Commerce Toronto (opens ICBA/ICCCTO business summit)
+- Ireland Canada Business Breakfast, Toronto (31st May) – Attended by Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D. and co-hosted with Ireland Canada Chamber of Commerce Toronto (opens ICBA/ICCCTO business summit).

 - Internet of Things/ICT advisory panel (31st May) hosted with Cisco Innovation lab over one full day in Toronto with leading IoT businesses and thought leaders in Canada.

 - Trade Mission Reception hosted by Minister for Jobs, Enterprise and Innovation, Toronto (31st May) – offering a unique opportunity to network with and invite potential buyers and key industry contacts in Toronto to an evening event hosted in downtown Toronto.

 - Fintech advisory panel (1st June) hosted over one full day in Toronto with representation from Canada’s leading Financial Institutions and technology partners.

 - Ireland Canada Female Business Leaders Forum (1st June) - Attended by Minister of State for Office of Public Works and Flood Relief, Seán Canney T.D. and with an objective to internationalise the women in business agenda for Ireland and bring value to companies by establishing a powerful network of colleagues in Canada and Ireland.